sailik1991/sailik1991/README.md

 ### Hi there 👋

-I currently working in Natural Language Understanding as an Applied Scientist at Amazon after completing my Ph.D. at Arizona State University in 2020.
+I am currently working in Natural Language Understanding as an Applied Scientist at Amazon after completing my Ph.D. at Arizona State University in 2020.
 I have been fortunate to be awarded the IBM PhD Fellowship.

 I am a disciple of the [Tao of Programming](http://www.mit.edu/~xela/tao.html) and a follower of [Clean Cod(e)](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882)ing practices.
 In my past life (before joining PhD), I was a software engineer by day and a security certifier by night.
 Gradually, my interest has shifted to making AI systems, using the tools of game-theory, planning, machine learning and security, safe and human-aware.